Vancouver’s only Marathon event is wholly organized by the non-profit Vancouver International Marathon Society RUNVAN®

-The Vancouver International Marathon Society, in accordance with management executives and the Board, city officials and local law enforcement has the authority to cancel any of the events for emergency purposes such as, but not limited to, inclement weather or threat of terrorism.
+EVENT CANCELLATION POLICY: The Vancouver International Marathon Society, in accordance with management executives and the Board, City officials and local law enforcement, has the authority to cancel any of the events for emergency purposes such as, but not limited to, inclement weather or threat of terrorism.
 If such emergency conditions force cancellation, refunds cannot be provided since funds will have been spent in preparation for Race Day.

-Participants who are unable to participate in the Marathon, Marathon Relay or Half Marathon events due to an injury and/or medical reason, and who are unable to volunteer on Race Day, can apply to receive a 20% discount on their registration for 2018.
-All applications must be received by May 1, 2017.
-No Exceptions.
+Registrants unable to participate in the Marathon or Half Marathon due to an injury and/or medical reason, and who are unable to volunteer on Race Day, may apply to receive a 20% discount on their registration for the following year.
+All applications must be received by May 1 – no exceptions.

 While there is space available, you may switch to a shorter distance – ie. switch your Marathon entry to a Half Marathon or 8KM entry, or Half Marathon entry to an 8KM entry – however, the price difference will not be refunded.
 A $10 change fee will be applied to all changes.
 Plus applicable online fees.